Middletown High School South: History

 Middletown South and the Middletown School District received national attention in fall 2001 when its teachers, members of the Middletown Township Education Association, went on strike for the second time in three years.
-The strike disrupted classes for several days, and hundreds of teachers were jailed.
+The strike disrupted classes for several days, and hundreds of teachers were put in jail.
 A group of 228 teachers and other school workers were sent to jail in December 2001, marking that largest such action against school staff in over two decades, though they were released after agreeing to submit their differences with the school district to non-binding arbitration.
 After the strike, many members of the union leadership stepped down.
 There has not been a strike since 2001.

 In October 2006, the Board of Education of the Middletown Township Public School District voted on a random drug testing procedure that would require all students in extracurricular activities or with a parking space at the high school to submit their name to a pool for random selection.